AnuMI4/cypress-bdd/README.md

 # cypress-bdd
-A small POC showing implementation of BDD with Cypress tests using cypress-cucumber-preprocessor plugin.
+Implementation of BDD with Cypress tests using cypress-cucumber-preprocessor plugin.

 Tests can be run with the following command: -
 ```